 Have a newborn in the family?
 Don’t turn in your passport quite yet.
 Millennial parents are traveling with gusto with their littles, and not just to grandma’s house.
 According to research firm D.K.
 Shifflet & Associates, 62% of new American parents have taken an international trip with kiddos under five.
-These 9 family-friendly destinations have already figured out this little secret: Babies make great travel companions—as long as you have enough diapers.
+These nine family-friendly destinations have already figured out this little secret: babies make great travel companions—as long as you have enough diapers.

 San Antonio, Texas

-The Alamo City has long been known for its family friendly draws, from its excellent zoo and charming children’s train to the state-of-the-art DoSeum, where some of the hands-on, sensory exhibits are designed with infants in mind.
+The Alamo City has long been known for its family-friendly draws, from its excellent zoo and charming children’s train to the state-of-the-art DoSeum, where some of the hands-on, sensory exhibits are designed with infants in mind.
 Stay in the Pearl Brewery District (where a historic brew complex has been converted into an urban barrio), where chef-owned restaurants, boutiques, and even a popular splash pad are all within walking distance.
 The Pearl’s crown jewel is Hotel Emma, which takes care of its littlest guests with cribs and Netherlands-based Naif baby products.
 While the property’s Sternewirth Tavern is sophisticated, former brew tanks converted into seating nooks are ideal spots for parents to tuck away for a cocktail with a baby in tow.
 Outside of town, JW Marriott San Antonio Hill Country Resort & Spa feels like a world of its own thanks to its 1,002 guest quarters—many of which have multi-room layouts, ideal for families—restaurants, and golf courses spread out over 600 acres.
-Babes can splash around with mom in the water park’s young children’s pool (only two-feet deep) and retire to shaded cabanas, where fridges keep baby bottles cool.
+Babes can splash around with mom in the water park’s young children’s pool (only two feet deep) and retire to shaded cabanas, where fridges keep baby bottles cool.

-Yes, the Iberian Peninsula is farther flung, but here’s a little secret: The younger your baby, the easier she is likely to be on the plane.
+Yes, the Iberian Peninsula is farther flung, but here’s a little secret: the younger your baby, the easier he/she is likely to be on the plane.
 (It’s when they start celebrating major milestones—crawling, walking, climbing—that things get hard.)
-Portugal is an ideal landing pad thanks to its family friendly people, easy-to-navigate roads, and beautiful cities and coastlines.
+Portugal is an ideal landing pad thanks to its family-friendly locals, easy-to-navigate roads, and beautiful cities and coastlines.
 Make the Cascais region—located 25 miles outside of capital city Lisbon, it’s nicknamed the Portuguese Riviera—your landing pad.
 Here, you can throw on the Ergobaby and explore Carcaevlos Beach’s golden sands or Sintra-Cascais Natural Park, known for its dramatic cliffs and Atlantic views.
 As for your accommodations, look no further than Martinhal Cascais, a hotel and collection of villas that marries sophistication with family travel.
 While rooms are fresh and chic, they’re also equipped with conveniences like bottle sterilizers, baby gates, and door handle protectors.
 The property’s restaurants also have playscapes, and chefs make fruit and veggie purees daily.

 Don’t overlook cities when traveling with babies.
 In many ways, kiddos under a year are the easiest urban companions.
 You can wear them in the Bjorn, and they often sleep on the go.
 The Queen City is particularly effortless with littles.
 It’s clean, easy to get around, and oh-so friendly (this is Canada, after all).
 Green spaces such as Trinity Bellwoods and High Park are dotted with playgrounds, stroller-friendly pathways, and splash pads.
 A ferry ride to Central Island is also a must for its waterfront trails, old-fashioned amusement park, and quiet lake beaches.
-Book a room at the new Hotel X, located on the Lake Ontario waterfront, for its family friendly amenities (cribs, bath products, and pint-sized robes and slippers), as well as children’s books and a toy gift upon arrival.
+Book a room at Hotel X, located on the Lake Ontario waterfront, for its family-friendly amenities (cribs, bath products, and pint-sized robes and slippers) as well as children’s books and a toy gift upon arrival.
 And large, intuitive room layouts means moms and dads don’t have to huddle in the bathroom when babies bed down at 6:30 PM.
 Instead, they can sip vino in a separate living room, enjoying uninterrupted views of the CN Tower from floor-to-ceiling windows.

 Believe it or not, the Golden State’s wine country is an ideal getaway with a baby.
 There’s something restful and unhurried about its farmlands and outdoor draws.
 This is especially true in Sonoma, thanks to its inviting towns and unpretentious vineyards.
-At Iron Horse, where you can sip Brut while your baby naps, the atmosphere is casual and agricultural, a welcome surprise for a vineyard whose wines ended up in President Reagan’s White House.
+At Iron Horse, where you can sip Brut while your baby naps, the atmosphere is casual and agricultural—a welcome surprise for a vineyard whose wines ended up in President Reagan’s White House.
 Back in Healdsburg, grab an early dinner at Shed, a restaurant and artisan shop that’s lively enough to lull your babe to sleep.
 If you’d like to wake up among the vines, stay at Beltane Ranch—book one of the stand-alone cottages for additional space and privacy—where you can request a family picnic overlooking olive orchards.
-Also make a daytrip to Armstrong Redwoods State Natural Reserve and introduce your infant to centuries-old trees.
+Also make a day trip to Armstrong Redwoods State Natural Reserve and introduce your infant to centuries-old trees.

 Puerto Vallarta, Mexico

 Family comes first in Mexico, and traveling to the country with a baby makes you feel nothing short of a celebrity.
-It’s not uncommon to be stopped—and your baby admired —whether you’re walking through city zocalos, or city squares, or strolling down waterfront boardwalks.
+It’s not uncommon to be stopped—and your baby admired —whether you’re walking through zocalos, or city squares, or strolling down waterfront boardwalks.
 At the Grand Velas Riviera Nayarit in Puerto Vallarta, an oceanfront all-inclusive, the VIB (Very Important Baby) treatment is taken to another level.
 Little tikes are greeted with Mexican toys, pool floats, and even baby clothes.
-Take your wee one to the spa for her first haircut, which is celebrated with a certificate and followed by a massage.
-At mealtime, babies can pair their usual breast milk or formula with freshly made bowls ofpio pio purée (chicken breast, carrots, zucchini), so don’t be surprised if their first words are mas, por favor.
+Take your wee one to the spa for his or her first haircut, which is celebrated with a certificate and followed by a massage.
+At mealtime, babies can pair their usual breast milk or formula with freshly made bowls of pio pio purée (chicken breast, carrots, zucchini), so don’t be surprised if their first words are mas, por favor.

 Stirling Kelso is a family travel expert and the founder of Half Pint Travel, a community where parents can find tips, strategies, and city guides to help plan unpackaged trips with the kiddos in tow.